-Aspen University opened campus locations in 2020 that do not fall into the purview of this report and which will be reported on in the 2020 Campus Safety and Security Report to be filed in 2021 as required.
+Aspen University opened campus locations in 2020 that do not fall into the purview of this report and which will be reported on in the 2021 Campus Safety and Security Report to be filed in 2022 as required.
 COVID-19 prevented them from physically opening in 2020, though courses started for students online only.
-The campuses are located at 101 W. Louis Henna Blvd.
-Austin, TX 78728 and 12802 Tampa Oaks Blvd.
+The campus is located at 12802 Tampa Oaks Blvd.
 Tampa, FL 33673.